Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Constraining chemical enrichment models with the X-IFU

 \section{Constraining chemical enrichment models with the X-IFU}

-Besides the three distinct and independent sources of enrichment considered here -- AGB, SN$_{\rm cc}$, or SN$_{\rm Ia}$, we also assume that the bulk of the enrichment is completed at $z = 0.1$ and do not differ from local clusters, which is a fair hypothesis supported by numerical and observational results \citep[e.g.][]{Ettori2015evol,McDonald2016,Biffi2017Clusters,Urban2017Metallicity,Mantz2017Enrich,Biffi2018Rev,Liu2020}.
-Section~\ref{subsec:highz} will further extend the comparison to the case of $z = 1$ clusters.
+Besides the three distinct and independent sources of enrichment considered here -- AGB, SN$_{\rm cc}$, or SN$_{\rm Ia}$, we also assume that the bulk of the enrichment is completed at $z = 0.1$ and does not differ from local clusters, which is a fair hypothesis supported by numerical and observational results \citep[e.g.][]{Ettori2015evol,McDonald2016,Biffi2017Clusters,Urban2017Metallicity,Mantz2017Enrich,Biffi2018Rev,Liu2020}.
+Section~\ref{subsec:highz} further extends the comparison to the case of $z = 1$ clusters.

 In the following sections, nucleosynthesis yields computed for various models from the literature are fitted to the averaged $X$/Fe abundance ratios measured by the synthetic X-IFU observations.
 This is done by using the \texttt{abunfit} package in \texttt{python}\footnote{\url{https://github.com/mernier/abunfit}}, which solves the minimisation problem in Eq.~(\ref{eq:fit}) for $a_{\rm SN_{\rm Ia}}$, $a_{\rm SN_{\rm cc}}$, $a_{\rm AGB}$ (based on the approach of \citealt{Ettori2002Metals}, \citealt{Gastaldello2002Ratios}, \citealt{Werner2006Abund}, \citealt{dePlaa2007Abundances}, \citealt{Mernier2016II}, and \citealt{Simionescu2019SXS}).
 The fit is then performed under the constraint: